solarrabbit99/LargeRaids/docs/mechanics.md

 > 💡 **TIP**: You can create maps with a lava well as an artificial village center to make a cool raid arena.

-### New Moon
+### Time Bomb

-This mechanism aims to surprise unprepared players loitering around villages in a midnight with a new moon.
+This mechanism aims to surprise unprepared players loitering around villages during a certain tick in the Minecraft's [daylight cycle](https://minecraft.fandom.com/wiki/Daylight_cycle).
 The raid will have the maximum bad omen level, set by the `raid.waves` configuration option in `config.yml`.

 ## Behaviour